-To get a better sense of how these colloquia groups function, but also of their benefits and challenges, check out the group reports put together by our group leaders following our seventh summer session at the University of Copenhagen:
+To get a better sense of how these colloquia groups function, but also of their benefits and challenges, check out the group reports put together by our group leaders following our 9th summer session at Harvard in 2019:

 - Politics, Poetics, and World Literature 1